top of page

 How fit do I really need to be and what skills do I require?

-The fitter you are the more you will enjoy it, and the more chance you'll have of getting to the top.
-Being able to complete 4+ days of big hill walks in the UK is a good gauge that you're ready.
-You'll find some advice, as well as a free downloadable 12 week training plan on our Fitness Training page.
-Matt is also a qualified Personal Trainer so if you want some formal training just get in touch with us via Summit Push Fitness
+The fitter you are the more you will enjoy it, and the more chance you'll have of getting to base camp.
+Being able to complete 4+ big days of big hill walks in the UK is a good gauge that you're ready.

 Being able to walk proficiently with crampons and use a walking axe for safety will be a good skill to have before heading to the Himalaya.
 Again, as part of this package you will be able to join us for a two day winter skills weekend here in the Lake District (Instruction only)